jenonefat/caesar-cipher/README.md

   the best way to understand a recursive solution is to write/draw it out!!!

 ### Part B
-    -file pset4b_official contains a program that encodes and decodes string messages by shifting all the letters down the alphabet
+  - file pset4b_official contains a program that encodes and decodes string messages by shifting all the letters down the alphabet
   - includes a parent class (Message), and two subclasses of the parent class(PlaintextMessage and CiphertextMessage).
   #### Message class
     ~ contains data attributes & methods inherited by both subclasses
   #### PlaintextMessage class